Regulations relating to resource management in the petroleum activities

 n) name of and contact information for fisheries expert,

-q) estimate of data volume to be reported in number of terabytes,
+p) estimate of data volume in number of terabytes,

-At the earliest, the survey activity can start five weeks after it is reported pursuant to second paragraph litera f).
-When the survey starts, licensees shall report the start-up to the above-mentioned authorities via the Norwegian Petroleum Directorate's web-based reporting system for surveys.
+At the earliest, the survey activity can start five weeks after notice has been sent pursuant to second paragraph litera f.
+When the survey starts, licensees shall report the start-up to the above-mentioned authorities.

-If the survey activity does not start up at the time reported pursuant to second paragraph litera f), the licensee shall, as soon as possible, send a notice of change concerning the start-up time to the above-mentioned authorities via the Norwegian Petroleum Directorate's web-based reporting system for surveys.
+If the survey activity starts up later than the time reported pursuant to second paragraph litera f, the licensee shall, as soon as possible, report the changed start-up time to the above-mentioned authorities.

-If there is a desire to continue the survey activity beyond the reported completion time, the licensee must submit a new report concerning the survey as designated in second paragraph.
-In such instances, the deadline for submitting a new report will be ten business days before the originally reported completion time.
-The same applies correspondingly if there is a desire to change the reported survey area pursuant to second paragraph litera h).
+If there is a desire to conduct the survey activity beyond the reported completion time, the licensee must submit a new report concerning the survey as designated in second paragraph.
+In such instances, the deadline for submitting a new report will be five business days prior to the originally reported completion time.
+The same applies correspondingly if there is a desire to change the reported survey area pursuant to second paragraph litera h.